Cochise Consultancy v. U.S. ex rel. Hunt (Decision May 13, 2019)

 How the Act works

-A party who presents fraudulent information to the U.S. government to get payment on a contract violates the False Claims Act.
+A party who presents fraudulent information to the United States Government to get payment on a contract violates the False Claims Act.
 The relator, who learns of the fraud, may take action.

 The timing provision

-The relevant section of the Act at issue here says a civil action may not be brought—
+The relevant section of the Act at issue here states that a civil action may not be brought—

-(1) more than 6 years after the date on which [the violation] is committed, or
+(1) more than six years after the date on which [the violation] is committed, or